facebookresearch/CompilerGym/docs/source/compiler_gym/service.rst

 .. currentmodule:: compiler_gym.service

+The :code:`compiler_gym.service` module provides a client/service implementation of the :class:`CompilerEnv <compiler_gym.envs.CompilerEnv>` interface.
+Services
-CompilerGym uses a client/server architecture.
-Services provide an interface for manipulating compiler behavior.
+provide an interface for manipulating compiler behavior.
 Clients are Python frontend objects that provide a reinforcement learning abstraction on top of the service.
-Communication between the service and client is done :doc:`using RPC </rpc>`.
-The connection between the client and service is managed by the :class:`CompilerGymServiceConnection
+Communication between the service and client is done :doc:`using RPC
+</rpc>`.
+The connection between the client and service is managed by the
+:class:`CompilerGymServiceConnection
 <compiler_gym.service.CompilerGymServiceConnection>` object.

 .. contents:: Document contents: